-- central warm-air furnace
+- central warm-air furnaces

-- steam or hot-water system
+- steam or hot-water systems (generally called "boilers")

-- floor, wall, or pipeless furnace
+- floor, wall, or pipeless furnaces

 - built-in electric units

-- portable heater
+- portable heaters

 Central Warm-Air Furnace: A type of space-heating equipment in which a central combustor or resistance unit--generally using gas, fuel oil, or electricity--provides warm air that circulates through ducts leading to the various rooms.
 Heat pumps are not included in this category.
 A forced-air furnace is one in which a fan is used to force the air through the ducts.
 In a gravity furnace, air is circulated by gravity, relying on the natural flow of warm air up and cold air down; the warm air rises through ducts and the cold air falls through ducts that return it to the furnace to be reheated, thus completing the circulation cycle.

 Start here if you're looking to install a furnace.

 Steam or Hot-Water System: Either of two types of a central space-heating system that supplies steam or hot water to radiators, convectors, or pipes.
 The more common type supplies either steam or hot water to conventional radiators, baseboard radiators, convectors, heating pipes embedded in the walls or ceilings, or heating coils or equipment that are part of a combined heating/ventilating or heating/air-conditioning system.
 The other type supplies radiant heat through pipes that carry hot water and are inlaid in a concrete slab floor.

 Start here if you're looking for more information on buying a boiler.